Plastic recycling

 According to the report of the United Nations, only 6% of the approximately 9 billion tons of plastic manufactured around the world has been recycled.
 Most plastic waste is incinerated, buried, or disposed of, severely impacting the natural environment.
 Approximately 10-20 million tons of plastic waste flows into the ocean every year.
 If it is not put under control, the amount of plastic waste in the ocean will be as heavy as all fish by 2050, causing an ecological catastrophe.

-To fulfill its corporate social responsibility and create an excellent living environment, FPG reduces plastic from the source (e.g. Formosa Plastics Corporation will suspend the supply of disposable plastics in 2025), setting out from the perspective of circular economy and actively implementing plastic recycling and reuse to achieve the goal of plastic reduction.
+To fulfill its corporate social responsibility and create an excellent living environment, FPG reduces plastic from the source, setting out from the perspective of circular economy and actively implementing plastic recycling and reuse to achieve the goal of plastic reduction.

 Waste plastic recycling and reuse